9 Reproducibility

 The API endpoint is /api/snapshot and has several options to filter content.
 By default it returns a zip file with all the packages, binaries, and documentation in your repository.
 If this is more than you need, there are parameters to include e.g. only binaries for certain platforms or certain versions of R, or to create a repository from a subset of the packages in your universe.
 Explore the parameters on the API tab of any universe, for example: https://ggseg.r-universe.dev/api.

-8.2.2 Using snapshots
+9.2.3 Using snapshots

-For example, you could create a GitHub Action which regularly downloads a snapshot from R-universe to publish on github-pages.
-Here is a minimal example of such an action: https://github.com/jeroen/backup.
-Note how the action is vary fast: downloading and extracting te snapshot from R-universe only takes a few seconds.
+Note how the aforementioned action is very fast: downloading and extracting the snapshot from R-universe only takes a few seconds.
 So this is easily something that could be done on demand, or automatically on a regular basis.

 You can also install packages in R directly from a local snapshot folder, by prefixing the path that you pass to install.packages with file:// (Windows paths need to be normalized to look more unixy):